-While such sanctions were necessary to limit the spread of Covid 19 they have had a potentially significant and lasting impact on those who have experienced bereavement.
-This has affected people of all ages but particularly older people who are more likely to have lost someone close within their age group, may have limited social contacts generally, and may have been subject to more restrictive social distancing or shielding due to their age and/or health needs.
+Experiencing a bereavement during the pandemic has affected people of all ages but particularly older people who are more likely to have lost someone close within their age group.
+They may have limited social contacts generally and may themselves have been subject to more restrictive social distancing or shielding due to their age or health needs.

-Help Points are community based groups developed on the basis of peer support.
-Although volunteers are trained in bereavement and loss support, they are not trained counsellors and we will signpost anyone needing counselling to local organisations who can offer qualified support.
+Bereavement Help Points are community based groups developed on the basis of peer support.
+Volunteers are trained to provide bereavement support but we are not a counselling service.
+We will signpost anyone needing counselling to local organisations who can offer this support.

 email@example.com Tel: 07507 408372 / 07770 016978